prvtllc/cyberinternetlawyerbare/site/content/post/cybersecurity-stuck-between-advanced-hackers-government-regulators-and-liability.md

 The Executive Order requires federal agencies to share information about cyber threats and to work with the private sector to develop a cybersecurity framework to protect the critical infrastructure.
 For now, participation is voluntary and the Executive Order requires federal agencies to develop incentives for private sector adoption of the framework.
 Our guess is that some of the recommendations included in the develop framework would eventually be seen as the exercise of due care by the courts when determining liability for cybersecurity breaches.

 <u>Cyber Intel Notices</u>: The Executive Order provides for the issuance of Catastrophic Target Notices.
 These notices identify “where a cybersecurity incident could reasonably result in catastrophic regional or national effects.”
 It is unclear how the notices may affect a business in the determination of due diligence.
 You can fore\
-see a case where a Court would decide that DHS put the company on notice of a cybersecurity vulnerability an\
-d that the company had the o\
-bligation to act in accordance with this notice.
+see a case where a Court would decide that DHS put the company on notice of a cybersecurity vulnerability and that the company had the obligation to act in accordance with this notice.
 A party may have a difficult time challenging the validity of the notice, given that the information may have been derived from classified sources.&nbsp; Whether the Cyber Intel notices will became a source of notice for due care determination remains to be seen.
-However, we are getting guidance on how the Courts are leaning regarding cybersecurity due care issues. &#8221;
+However, we are getting guidance on how the Courts are leaning regarding cybersecurity due care issues.

 An example is the case of <a href="http://infosecusa.com/patco-construction-company-v-peoples-united-bank" target="_blank" class="" rel="nofollow" >Patco Construction Co. v.
 People’s United Bank</a>, 684 F.3d 197 (1st\
 Cir.
 2012).
 The events occurred in 2009.
 During a one week period, a bank in Maine authorized fraudulent electronic withdrawals from Patco Construction’s account.
 The bank’s cybersecurity system had flagged the transactions as high-risk.
 However, the attackers were able to answer the account security questions and the transactions were allowed.
 Patco Construction filed suit against the bank alleging that the bank’s cybersecurity practices were not “commercially reasonable” under Article 4A of the UCC.